Perijá metaltail

-The Perijá metaltail (Metallura iracunda) is an Endangered species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The Perijá metaltail (Metallura iracunda) is a Near Threatened species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is found in Colombia and Venezuela.

 Taxonomy and systematics

 The Perijá metaltail is monotypic.
 It is closely related to the Tyrian metaltail (M. tyrianthina) and is sympatric with one of its subspecies.

 Description

 The Perijá metaltail is 10 to 11 cm long and weighs 3.6 to 4.1 g.
 It has a short, straight, black bill.
 The adult male's upperparts are almost black with a hint of gold; its underparts are dark bronzy green with gold highlights.
 It has an emerald green gorget and a slightly forked glittering ruby red tail.
 The adult female is also nearly black above.
 Its throat and upper breast are ochre-orange with olive green spots and the lower breast and belly are rich buff with green spots.
 Its outer tail feathers have buffish tips.
 Juveniles are similar to adult females.